NicolaeJinga/Dodge-v2/README.md

 # Dodge-v2 (October 2015)

-Continued old Dodge project.
+New version of old Dodge project.
 Developed in C++ and SFML.